jaimedeclutters/jaimedeclutters.github.io/pages/services/decluttering-sessions.md

 ---
 layout: post
-permalink: /work-with-me
+permalink: /services/decluttering-sessions
-title: "Work With Me"
+title: "Decluttering Sessions"
-image: /assets/images/work-with-me/work-with-me.jpg
+image: /assets/images/services/decluttering-sessions.jpg
-redirect_from:
-  - /consult
-  - /contact
-  - /photos/before-after
-  - /madison-wi

 ---

 If you would like help with decluttering your home, reach out!
 I live in the Madison, WI area and can come to your home!
 If you don’t live in the Madison area, but would still like my help, I would be happy to work with you via Skype and email.